1. Home

 6. In the configuration panel shown, click the Pencil icon within the “Basic SAML Configuration” box.

-7. Enter the following information, replacing “your_org” with the name supplied by Appbot Support;
+7. Enter the following information, replacing “your_org” with the SSO ID from Appbot;

 Identifier: https://app.appbot.co/sso/your_org/saml/metadata